ashwath-ramesh/setting-up-a-linux-vm/README.md

 # Setting up a linux virtual machine to run scripts

 ## 1. Create the linux virtual machine
+- Ensure you have SSH key authentication.
+See below.
 - apt update
 - apt upgrade
 - create a non root user
   - adduser john
   - To add the user to a specific group, use the usermod command.
 For example, to add the user john to the sudo group, which allows the user to execute commands with superuser privileges, type usermod -aG sudo john.
+  - Ensure 'john' has SSH key authentication.
+Password authentication should be not allowed by default.
 - If you need to rename the linux server:
   - Use the hostnamectl command to view the current hostname of the system
   - Use the command to set the new hostname of the system. hostnamectl set-hostname <new_hostname>
+- reboot
+- List all users on vm: cat /etc/passwd

 ## 2. Install python & libraries
 - check python3 --version